-Building on 14 years of multidisciplinary collaboration the Safer Births Bundle of Care program was awarded US$4.5 million in funding from Global Financing Facility, a division of the World Bank, to scale-up in 30 hospitals in Tanzania.
-Due to promising preliminary results, it was awarded a further US$8.5 million.
-In early 2024 the program was scaled to 150+ health facilities in five regions in Tanzania, reaching thousands of healthcare providers.
+Building on 12+ years of research and collaboration the Safer Births Bundle of Care program was co-developed in Tanzania.
+It was awarded US$4.5 million in funding from Global Financing Facility, a division of the World Bank, to scale-up from 1 hospital to 30 hospitals.
+Due to the promising preliminary results of the program’s first phase, it was awarded a further US$8.5 million.
+This additional funding has supported the scale-up to 150+ health facilities in five regions across Tanzania, reaching thousands of healthcare providers.

 What is the Safer Births Bundle of Care program?